nagasudhirpulla/taming_python/blog/skills/parse_arguments_in_python.md

 ```
 If you run `hello.py --name Sudhir` then you should see `Hello Sudhir !!!` in the output

-### Online Interpreter
-Although we recommend to practice the above examples in Visual Studio Code, you can run these examples online at https://www.tutorialspoint.com/execute_python_online.php

 ### References
 * Official tutorial - https://docs.python.org/3/library/argparse.html